 Factors such as size, value, and growth have played a part in asset allocation decisions for decades.
 With the advent of factor indexing, passive investors gained access to a broader range of exposures.
-Today, investors can access factors both individually and in combination through a range of ETFs, tapping into a world of sophisticated strategies that were once available only via active management.
+Today, investors can access factors both individually and in combination through a range of index-based ETFs, tapping into a world of sophisticated strategies that were once available only via active management.

 Stocks having higher than average dividend yields, accounting for dividend quality.

 Stocks with attractive valuations based on value scores calculated using three fundamental measures: book value-to-price, earnings-to-price, and sales-to-price.